Padmapriyan27/domain-enumeration-tool/README.md

 # 0xD4rkEYe Domain Enumeration Tool

-## Beta v0.2
+## Beta v0.3

 ### Overview

-The **Domain Enumeration Tool** is a Unix-only, Python-based tool designed for comprehensive domain analysis.
-It gathers extensive information about a target domain, including DNS records, WHOIS data, IP information, SSL certificate details, HTTP headers, Nmap scan results, subdomains, and certificate transparency logs (via crt.sh).
+The **Domain Enumeration Tool** is a unix-only  Python-based utility designed to perform an in-depth analysis of a target domain.
+This tool gathers a variety of information including DNS records, WHOIS data, IP information, geolocation data, SSL certificate details, HTTP headers, Nmap scan results, subdomains, and more.
+It is an essential resource for security researchers, penetration testers, and anyone looking to perform a comprehensive analysis of domain assets.

 ### Features

-- **DNS Records**: Retrieves various DNS records, including A, MX, TXT, CNAME, SRV, and more.
+- **DNS Records**: Retrieves multiple DNS record types, such as A, MX, TXT, CNAME, SRV, etc.
-- **WHOIS Information**: Fetches detailed WHOIS data for the domain.
+- **WHOIS Information**: Fetches detailed WHOIS data for the domain, including registrar and contact information.
-- **IP Information**: Resolves the domain's IP address, performs reverse DNS lookups, and retrieves IP geolocation data.
+- **IP Information**: Resolves the domain to its IP address, conducts reverse DNS lookups, and provides geolocation data.
-- **Geolocation**: Provides the physical location of the domain's IP address.
+- **Geolocation**: Identifies the physical location of the domain’s IP address
-- **SSL Certificate**: Extracts SSL certificate details for domains with HTTPS.
+- **SSL Certificate**: Extracts detailed SSL certificate information for domains with HTTPS, including issuer, validity dates, and more.
-- **HTTP Headers**: Retrieves HTTP headers for the domain.
+- **HTTP Headers**: Retrieves and displays HTTP headers from the domain.
-- **Nmap Scan**: Identifies open ports and services running on the domain.
+- **Nmap Scan**: Performs an Nmap scan to detect open ports and services associated with the domain.
-- **Subdomain Discovery**: Uses crt.sh to find and list subdomains.
+- **Subdomain Discovery**: Finds subdomains using domain-based queries and certificate transparency logs.
-- **Certificate Transparency Logs**: Fetches detailed certificate information, including crt.sh ID, validity dates, and issuers.
+- **Emails Extraction**: Finds email addresses associated with the domain by scraping WHOIS and DNS data.
+- **Zone Transfer Test**: Verifies if a DNS zone transfer is allowed.
+- **DNSSEC Check**: Checks the status of DNSSEC for the domain.
+- **Robots.txt Scraping**: Fetches the robots.txt file to determine any rules regarding search engine crawling.

 ---